-My non-fiction work has mainly been set within the same period of history; my prize-winning survey of the late seventeenth century navy, Pepys’s Navy: Ships, Men and Warfare 1649-89, was published in 2008, with a revised second edition coming out in the summer of 2016.
+My award-winning non-fiction work has mainly been set within the same period of history; my prize-winning survey of the late seventeenth century navy, Pepys’s Navy: Ships, Men and Warfare 1649-89, was published in 2008, with a revised second edition coming out in the summer of 2016.
 I branched out to write my first non-naval book, Blood of Kings: The Stuarts, The Ruthvens and the Gowrie Conspiracy, published in 2010, and still write non-fiction during the intervals between the Quinton series: Britannia’s Dragon: A Naval History of Wales was published by The History Press in 2013, and was subsequently shortlisted for the Mountbatten Maritime Literary Award.
 My next non-fiction book, Kings of the Sea: Charles II, James II, and the Royal Navy, will be published by Seaforth Publishing in the summer of 2017.
-I’m a Fellow of the Royal Historical Society, the chairman of the Research and Programmes Committee of the Society for Nautical Research, a former chairman of the Naval Dockyards Society, and a former Vice-President of the Navy Records Society, where I currently chair the Media, Marketing and Membership Committee.
+I’m a Vice-President of both the Society for Nautical Research and the Navy Records Society, a Fellow of the Royal Historical Society and the Society for Nautical Research, chairman of the Research and Programmes Committee of the SNR and of the Media, Marketing and Membership Committee of the NRS, and a former chairman of the Naval Dockyards Society.

-(The principal artwork on the home page of this website is the original painting by Richard Endsor of the climactic scene of the first Quinton novel, Gentleman Captain, which provided the cover art of the UK and US first editions.)
+(The artwork below is the original painting by Richard Endsor of the climactic scene of the first Quinton novel, Gentleman Captain, which provided the cover art of the UK and US first editions.)